cypnk/Anime-List/README.md

 Kujira no Kora wa Sajo ni Utau (Children of the Whales) *2017*
 Kuma Kuma Kuma Bear *2020*
 Kumamiko: Girl meets Bear *2016*
+Kumicho Musume to Sewagakari (The Yakuza's Guide to Babysitting) *2022*
 Kumo desu ga, Nani ka?
 (So I'm a Spider, So What?) *2021*
 Kurogane Communication *1998*
 Kuroshitsuji (Black Butler) *2008, 2014*